cwells/adhd/README.md

 you have ADHD), this tool can be indispensible.

-`adhd` is similar to a `make` in that you can define jobs to be run, and those jobs in turn can define dependent tasks that will also be run.
-Tasks can be conditionally run depending on the return codes of user-defined shell commands.
+`adhd` is similar to a `make` in that you can define jobs to be run, and those jobs in turn can define dependent jobs that will also be run.
+Jobs can be conditionally run depending on the return codes of user-defined shell commands.

 > It is important to note that `adhd` is not meant to replace `make` or other